brrunm/brnmpto/README.md

 ### hi, i'm bruno

-Currently working as Front-End Developer working @ Conquer.
+Currently working as React Developer @ Conquer.

 Portuguese, living in Brazil - Curitiba, PR

-Here are some ideas to get you started:

-- I’m currently learning more about Next.js, Typescript, php, React Native, Node JS (...)
-- How to reach me: brnmpto@gmail.com
+- How to reach me: brrunm@gmail.com
 - And here is my [linkedin](https://www.linkedin.com/in/bruunomiguel/) page.

 ---